 President & Chief Executive Officer

-David Stevens became President & CEO of EPCOR Utilities Inc. effective March 6, 2013.
-In this role, he is responsible for EPCOR’s strategic direction and growth, and achieving operational excellence across its power and water businesses.
+Stuart Lee became President & Chief Executive Officer of EPCOR Utilities Inc. in September 2015.
+He is responsible for the strategic direction and growth of the company, and achieving operational excellence across its power and water businesses in Canada and the U.S. southwest.

 Senior Vice President & Chief Financial Officer